O'Halloran Hill, South Australia: History

 North of Majors Road and extending into the adjacent suburbs of Trott Park and Seaview Downs is the 293 ha O'Halloran Hill Recreation Park which contains walking trails through remnant bush and farm ruins.
-East of Main South Road is a large area of privately-owned land used for horse agistment.
-West of South Road is 200 ha of farm land and commercial vineyards (Glenthorne Estate) now owned by the University of Adelaide.
-O'Halloran Hill housing is a wedge-shaped division which, apart from its southern boundary with Reynella East is isolated from other suburban housing by the Glenthorne Estate and the Happy Valley Reservoir that has resulted in a relatively low crime rate in comparison to surrounding suburbs.
+East of Main South Road is a large area of privately owned land used for horse agistment.

-The Glenthorne Estate was originally a farm and horse stud owned by O'Halloran, who lived on a property nearby named Lizard Lodge.
+West of South Road is 200 ha of former farmland and commercial vineyards, Glenthorne Estate, originally a farm and horse stud owned by O'Halloran, who lived on a property nearby named Lizard Lodge.
 O'Halloran was buried in a cemetery situated on the western side of South Road, and his tomb can still be found there.
 At the beginning of World War I the property was purchased by the Australian Army to be used as a horse stud and army remount depot.
 In 1947 the Federal government took over the property and established the Glenthorne CSIRO Research Station which was closed in 1998 with the property subsequently sold to the State government.
 In 2001 the State government handed the property to the University of Adelaide for use as a vineyard and wine research facility in partnership with BRL Hardy, the world's largest wine company.
+In 2018 the Glenthorne property was transferred back to the State government to form Glenthorne National Park–Ityamaiitpinna Yarta.